Kindle Direct Publishing for Australian Authors

 It’s easy to identify the two most significant benefits of Kindle Direct Publishing: zero setup fees and access to the book publishing market.
 But if you’re still considering the pros and cons of Amazon KDP, let’s go over a few more benefits of self publishing on KDP.

-- No Upfront Costs or Setup Fees – By allowing authors to self-publish on Amazon KDP for free, you get access to a huge market of potential readers, and Amazon takes its cut when you make a sale.
-We’ll talk more about the different royalties and costs associated with KDP in more detail further down.
+By allowing authors to self-publish on Amazon KDP for free, you get access to a huge market of potential readers, and Amazon takes its cut when you make a sale.
+We’ll discuss the different royalties and costs associated with KDP in more detail below.

-- You Can Order Discounted Copies – Via your Author Dashboard.
-In the KDP dashboard, you can order proof copies or advanced reader copies (ARK), as well as wholesale copies, and you can even send discounted books to reviewers, friends, and family.
+Via your Author Dashboard.
+In the KDP dashboard, you can order proof copies or advanced reader copies (ARCs), as well as wholesale copies, and you can even send discounted books to reviewers, friends, and family.
 You’re just responsible for printing and shipping costs.

 How Much Does It Cost to Publish on KDP?